ReactiveSets/toubkal/README.md

-A network of services sharing the same event dispatcher network enables to effectively separate **Toubkal Data Providers** from **Toubkal Application Providers** increasing business opportunities arising from the portability of reactive dataflows updated in real-time and as authorized by end-users.
+A network of services sharing the same event dispatcher network enables to effectively separate **Toubkal Data Providers** from **Toubkal Application Providers** increasing business opportunities arising from the portability of reactive dataflows updated in real-time and as authorized by end-users and data-licenses.

 Within a Toubkal network, end-users no longer need to duplicate their personal data endlessly and updates are propagated to all applications in realtime putting an end